Gimel12/gpu_benchmark_ollama_models/README.md

 ## Notes

-- The benchmark limits token generation to 100 tokens to keep run times reasonable
+- The benchmark limits token generation to keep run times reasonable.
-- For NVIDIA GPUs, the script uses the `CUDA_VISIBLE_DEVICES` environment variable to select specific GPUs
+- For NVIDIA GPUs, the CLI can use `CUDA_VISIBLE_DEVICES` to select GPUs; the Web UI uses indices.
-- Apple Silicon is treated as a single GPU
+- Apple Silicon is treated as a single GPU.
-- If no GPUs are detected, the benchmark will run on CPU
+- If no GPUs are detected, the benchmark will run on CPU.

+## Troubleshooting

+- If the page doesn’t open automatically, visit http://localhost:5000.
+- Check `webapp.log` for server errors.
+- If GPU metrics show errors, ensure `nvidia-smi` is installed and in PATH (NVIDIA only).
+- For remote Ollama, set the API Host under Run Settings.

+## Security

+Advanced GPU settings change device power and persistence state via `nvidia-smi`.
+Use caution, and ensure you have appropriate permissions.